White House official: Obama still has no meeting scheduled with Rouhani

 Abrams says that’s because while Rouhani is Iran’s president, he is not the country’s leader.
 Ayatollah Ali Khamenei is the supreme leader of Iran.

-Abrams said Rouhani was a skilled political tactician when he was the country's chief nuclear negotiator from 2003 to 2005.
+Abrams described Rouhani as a skilled political tactician when he was the country’s chief nuclear negotiator from 2003 to 2005.